Raise Your Voice

 A great way to familiarize your members of Congress with DM and your family's story is to give them a packet of information.
 To find your member of Congress' district office locations, please refer to the House of Representatives or Senate directories.
-We recommend including the following items in your informational packet:
+We recommend sending a link to our mission: The Myotonic Mission.

 Once you've dropped off the packet to your member of Congress' district office, let us know!
 We want to reach as many legislators as possible with these important messages.